psolsfer/lmfit-py/doc/model.rst

 After a model has been created, but prior to creating parameters with :meth:`Model.make_params`, you can define parameter hints for that model.
-This allow you to set other parameter attributes for bounds, whether it is varied in the fit, or set a default constraint expression for a parameter.
+This allows you to set other parameter attributes for bounds, whether it is varied in the fit, or set a default constraint expression for a parameter.
 You can also set the initial value, but that is not really the intention of the method, which is to really to let you say that about the idealized Model, for example